datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

    To become confident in using DataLad, sections :ref:`help`, :ref:`filesystem` can be very useful.
 Depending on your aim, :ref:`chapter_collaboration` (for collaborative workflows), :ref:`chapter_thirdparty` (for data sharing), or :ref:`chapter_yoda` (for data analysis) may contain the relevant background for you.

-Prior to transforming your project, **we recommend to create a copy of it**.
+Prior to transforming your project, regardless of how advanced of a user you are, **we recommend to create a copy of it**.
-We don't believe there is much that can go wrong from the software-side of things, but data is precious, so if its your first time using DataLad, better be safe than sorry.
+We don't believe there is much that can go wrong from the software-side of things, but data is precious and backups a necessity, so better be safe than sorry.

 Step 1: Planning
 ^^^^^^^^^^^^^^^^